 Hintz, Pavelski each score 18th goal of season in Stars' 5-1 win over Kings

-Dallas got three goals in the first 10 minutes of the third period to take complete control.
+Dallas got three goals in a four-minute stretch during the first half of the third period to take complete control.
 Hintz, Wyatt Johnston and Evgenii Dadonov each had a goal and an assist, and Sam Steel scored short-handed for the Stars, who are 4-1-0 in their last five games.
 Jason Robertson added two assists.

 Veteran defenseman Drew Doughty scored his 150th career goal for the Kings, who finished a six-game trip by splitting a back-to-back.
 They won at Carolina on Monday night to end an eight-game skid (0-4-4).